wp-plugins/my-calendar/readme.txt

 * 	[Buy the User's Guide](http://www.joedolson.com/my-calendar/users-guide/) for extensive help with set up and use.
 *   [Buy My Calendar: Submissions](https://www.joedolson.com/my-calendar/submissions/), the PRO extension for front-end event submissions
-*   [Buy My Tickets](https://www.joedolson.com/my-tickets/) and sell tickets to your My Calendar events
+*   [Use My Tickets](https://wordpress.org/plugins/my-tickets/) and sell tickets to your My Calendar events

 = Features: =